MarcinKilarski/Interactive-Website-Performance-Report/README.md

    - Remove the "Company's Logo" placeholder.
 Once removed, it should automatically disappear from all pages.
 Then add your company's or client's logo by going to Insert (top navigation), then Image.
 Upload the logo, resize it a place in the top-left corner.
 Right-click on it, and select "Make report-level".
 The logo will appear on all pages in this report.
    - Replace "YourCompantName" in the footer with your company name
    - Add any branding that you want (e.g. your logo, contact details, change the used colour, etc.)
+   - If your report includes the "Blog" page, in the
 6. Optional improvements
    - make page names in the top navigation clickable by adding links to them
    - make titles of pages on a website clickable by creating a calculated filed like HYPERLINK(CONCAT("//mydomain.com", Page), Page Title)